sidsingh0/food-recommendation/readme.md

 - [Setting up the app](#setting-up-the-app)
 - [Usage](#usage)

+## Introduction

+Recipe Labs, is a smart recipe recommendation application.
+It helps users figure out what food they can make with the ingredients they have and also recommend similar recipes based on properties of the food.

+The models are trained on Food.com dataset, which can be accessed on [Kaggle](https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions).

+To access the python notebook, you can visit [here](https://github.com/sidsingh0/food-recommendation/blob/master/notebook/FoodRecommendation.ipynb)

 ## Features

 - Feature 1: Recommend recipes based on the input.
 - Feature 2: Recommend similar dishes based on a dish.
 - Feature 3: Wishlist to save recipes.

 ## Technologies